nishiyasu/nishiyasu.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in the Graduate School of Information and Science and Technology, the University of Tokyo.
-My research focuses on computer vision, multimedia understanding, and human-computer interaction.
+My research focuses on computer vision, gaze behavior analysis, and multimedia understanding.

 ## Education